iman-sharifi-ghb/Inductive-Logic-Programming-ILP-using-Prolog-Programming-Aleph-Metagol-in-Maze/README.md

 # State Transition using Metagol

+We extracted the same rules for `next_state` using Metagol in this [link](https://github.com/98210184/Inductive-Logic-Programming-using-Prolog-Programming-and-Aleph/tree/main/2-Maze%20State%20Transition%20using%20Metagol).

+# Planning in Maze grid world using Prolog

-The same problem has been solved using Metagol in this [link](https://github.com/98210184/Inductive-Logic-Programming-using-Prolog-Programming-and-Aleph/tree/main/2-Maze%20State%20Transition%20using%20Metagol).
+The same problem has been solved using Metagol in this [link](https://github.com/98210184/Inductive-Logic-Programming-using-Prolog-Programming-and-Aleph/tree/main/3-Planning%20in%20Maze%20using%20Prolog).

+# Planning in Maze grid world using Metagol

+We extracted some rules for finding paths from one state (cell) to another  state using Metagol in this [link](https://github.com/98210184/Inductive-Logic-Programming-using-Prolog-Programming-and-Aleph/tree/main/4-Extract%20Planning%20Rules%20using%20Metagol).